sourcescapeio/sourcescape-cli/README.md

 ### Scrolling

-As you query, SourceScape will show the first 10 results.
+As you query, SourceScape will show only the first 10 results.

 If you want to get all the results, you will have to click "Fetch all".
 This loads all the query results into a cache and allows you to scroll through these results.